 Careful planning and patience are the keys to success in Turkey.

-The Republic of Turkey’s movement toward membership in the European Union is creating momentum to adopt European business regulations and standards in Turkey, thereby ultimately making it easier to sell and conduct business in this market.
+The Republic of Turkey’s slow but continued movement toward membership in the European Union has created momentum to adopt European business regulations and standards in Turkey, thereby ultimately making it easier to sell and conduct business in this market.
 Similarly, reforms since 2001 have created a stronger and more stable economy that has attracted foreign investment, which in turn has been followed by needed capital improvements and demand for new products and services.

 The U.S Commercial Service in Turkey has identified a number of market opportunities, described in Chapter 4, for U.S. firms and continues to work with companies to enter the Turkish market, expand market share, or jointly enter third country markets.

 While there are many significant opportunities for U.S. companies in Turkey, there are also obstacles impeding entrance into the market.
 Any market entry strategy for Turkey should begin with a thorough understanding of the costs and benefits to doing business in Turkey.

 One of the most successful, proven ways to access the market quickly is to work with an experienced local partner.
 This partner could be in the form of a local representative, liaison office, agent, or distributor.
 The local partner can provide knowledge of the local regulatory framework, language assistance and valuable business contacts.
 As business develops, companies may open subsidiaries and make further local investments to expand their market share.

 The U.S. Commercial Service in Turkey has a number of programs and services available to assist American businesses in establishing a presence in this market and developing appropriate contacts.
 Staffed with experienced Commercial Specialists with many years of industry and sector expertise, the U.S. Commercial Service team in Turkey can tailor your business approach to the right audience, and provide advice on your business strategy in Turkey.
 To find out more about how the U.S. Commercial Service can assist you in entering this important market, please visit the U.S. Commercial Service Turkey web site atwww.export.gov/turkey .